Biomechanics: Comparative biomechanics

 Comparative biomechanics is the application of biomechanics to non-human organisms, whether used to gain greater insights into humans (as in physical anthropology) or into the functions, ecology and adaptations of the organisms themselves.
-Common areas of investigation are Animal locomotion and feeding, as these have strong connections to the organism's fitness and impose high mechanical demands.
-Animal locomotion, has many manifestations, including running, jumping and flying.
+Common areas of investigation are animal locomotion and feeding, as these have strong connections to the organism's fitness and impose high mechanical demands.
+Animal locomotion has many manifestations, including running, jumping and flying.
 Locomotion requires energy to overcome friction, drag, inertia, and gravity, though which factor predominates varies with environment.

-Comparative biomechanics overlaps strongly with many other fields, including ecology, neurobiology, developmental biology, ethology, and paleontology, to the extent of commonly publishing papers in the journals of these other fields.
+Comparative biomechanics overlaps with many other fields, including ecology, neurobiology, developmental biology, ethology, and paleontology.
 Comparative biomechanics is often applied in medicine (with regards to common model organisms such as mice and rats) as well as in biomimetics, which looks to nature for solutions to engineering problems.

 Computational biomechanics

-Computational biomechanics is the application of engineering computational tools, such as the Finite element method to study the mechanics of biological systems.
+Computational biomechanics is the application of engineering computational tools, such as the finite element method to study the mechanics of biological systems.
 Computational models and simulations are used to predict the relationship between parameters that are otherwise challenging to test experimentally, or used to design more relevant experiments reducing the time and costs of experiments.
 Mechanical modeling using finite element analysis has been used to interpret the experimental observation of plant cell growth to understand how they differentiate, for instance.
-In medicine, over the past decade, the Finite element method has become an established alternative to in vivo surgical assessment.
+In medicine, over the past decade, the finite element method has become an established alternative to in vivo surgical assessment.
 One of the main advantages of computational biomechanics lies in its ability to determine the endo-anatomical response of an anatomy, without being subject to ethical restrictions.
-This has led FE modeling (or other discretization techniques) to the point of becoming ubiquitous in several fields of Biomechanics while several projects have even adopted an open source philosophy (e.g. BioSpine) and SOniCS, as well as the SOFA, FEniCS frameworks and FEBio.
+This has led finite element modeling (or other discretization techniques) to the point of becoming ubiquitous in several fields of biomechanics while several projects have even adopted an open source philosophy (e.g., BioSpine).

-Computational biomechanics is an essential ingredient in surgical simulation, which is used for surgical planning, assistance and training.
-In this case, numerical (discretization) methods are used to compute, as fast as possible, the response of a system to boundary conditions such as forces, heat and mass transfer, electrical and magnetic stimuli.
+Computational biomechanics is an essential ingredient in surgical simulation, which is used for surgical planning, assistance, and training.
+In this case, numerical (discretization) methods are used to compute, as fast as possible, a system's response to boundary conditions such as forces, heat and mass transfer, and electrical and magnetic stimuli.

-Experimental biomechanics

-Experimental biomechanics is the application of experiments and measurements in biomechanics.